 Endeavour Announces Holding(s) in Company

-Endeavour Mining Plc ("the Company") announces that on 6 June 2024 it received the following notification from Helikon Investments Limited of its interests in the Company as of 5 June 2024
+Endeavour Mining Plc ("the Company") announces that on 14 June 2024 it received the following notification from Blackrock, Inc. of its interests in the Company as of 13 June 2024

 TR-1: Standard form for notification of major holdings